Do Do Sol Sol La La Sol: Synopsis

-A romantic-comedy about an energetic and cheerful pianist named Goo Ra-ra.
-She lost everything she had in a sudden, turning her lucky rich life to rags.
-While trying to rebuild her new life, she meet a mysterious, warm-hearted multi part-time worker guy named Sunwoo Joon.
-Since their unpredictable meeting, Sunwoo Joon tends to help Goo Ra-ra by paying for her life cost and even build a small place for piano lesson course called 'Lala Land' in order to make Goo Ra-ra get back on her feet.

-They get involved together with the people at countryside in a small city, called Eunpo City.

-This is the place where their secrets, pain, stories, and reason behind Sunwoo Jun's thoughtful acts towards Goo Ra-ra slowly started to leak out.
+The energetic and cheerful pianist named Goo Ra-ra lost everything she had in a sudden, turning her lucky rich life into rags.
+While trying to rebuild her new life, she meets a mysterious, warm-hearted multi part-time worker named Sunwoo Joon.
+After their unpredictable meeting, Sunwoo Joon starts to help Goo Ra-ra by paying for her daily expenses, even building a small place for her piano lessons called Lala Land in order to help her get back on her feet.
+Together, they get involved with people that live in a small town (Eunpo City) in the countryside.
+This is the place where their secrets, pain, stories, and the reason behind Jeon Sun-woo's thoughtful acts towards Goo Ra-ra slowly start to leak out.
+Eventually Joon leaves for his treatment of cancer bidding an emotional farewell to Ra-ra through a letter and returns back after he is fully cured.